-Electronic Medical Records and Research Results What is an Electronic Medical Record?
+Electronic Medical Records and Research Results What is an Electronic Medical Record and/or a Clinical Trial Management System?

 An Electronic Medical Record (EMR) is an electronic version of the record of your care within a health system.
 An EMR is simply a computerized version of a paper medical record.
 If you are receiving care or have received care within the University of Pennsylvania Health System (UPHS) (outpatient or inpatient) and are participating in a University of Pennsylvania research study, results of research-related procedures (i.e. laboratory tests, imaging studies and clinical procedures) may be placed in your existing EMR maintained by UPHS.